Farini/SkyNation/Readme.md

 - [ ] iOS - Window Sizes + View Sizes
 - [ ] iOS - Neumorphic Button smaller
 - [ ] iOS - Popover sizes
+- [ ] iOS - Semi-black background Color
+- [ ] iOS - increase bloom in camera? - or find a way to make scene brighter.

 ## Wishlist + Questionable
 Features that are requested, but are not required to launch the game